energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 1. OVERVIEW

-Imagine being able to do analysis and learning across clean energy and renewables devices, networks and industries, for example, by analyzing and learning from energy consumption and usage patterns across wind, solar, EV, hydro and geothermal networks by being able to apply AI learning to consumption patterns to improve overall grid and IOT device efficiencies.
+Imagine being able to do analysis and learning across clean energy and renewables devices, networks and industries, for example, by analyzing and learning from energy consumption and usage patterns across wind, solar, EV, hydro and geothermal networks by being able to apply AI learning to energy consumption patterns to improve overall grid and IOT device efficiencies.
 The application of AI techniques can potentially expose heretofore unknown energy consumption patterns across clean energy and renewables networks resulting in efficiency recommendations and improvements.

 This challenge project would create a conceptual prototype for an EW to OCEAN API Bridge and subsystem (EW-AI) which enables the creation of OCEAN IOT Energy Data Marketplace(s) fed by millions/billions of EW-DOS enabled devices.
 The EW-DOS devices send Power Telemetry Data (PDT) about usage and consumption to the marketplace(s).
 OCEAN's data marketplaces would be an ideal way to apply AI learning to improve the energy efficiency of IOT devices and networks by studying patterns visible from their real-world consumption data.
-Applying OCEAN AI analysis would also allow algos to be developed and applied to energy data which may look for and spot unusual and heretofore unknown consumption patterns, and even potentially start automatically addressing their causes through learning techniques.
+Applying OCEAN AI analysis would also allow algos to be developed and applied to energy data which may look for and identify unusual and heretofore unknown consumption patterns, and even potentially start automatically addressing their causes through learning techniques.

 Project idea genesis came from seeing the EW and Vodafone partnership, which led me to think more about energy IOT.
 I then thought there needs to be a way for all EW-DOS enabled IOT devices to feed "power and energy consumption data" into OCEAN for AI analysis, learning and refinement (feedback loop).
 This would thereby enable marketplaces, public and private, in OCEAN for IOT energy data.
 Furthermore, after watching Chernobyl recently (really well done!), anything I can do to help clean energy projects and renewables get smarter and more efficient is something I would find good and worth doing.
 This explains the interest in connecting EWT and OCEAN.